patrick-mcclure/adversarial_training_for_fmri_decoding/HCP/README.md

 - `--model-dir`: the directory in which to save model checkpoints.
 - `--model-type`: the type of model being trained.
 This should be either 'cnn' or 'linear'.
-- `--input-csv`: path to CSV file with a row for each input with the first column containing the file path to a beta volume nifti file, the secind column containing a subject ID, and the third column containing the numerical code for the decoding target.
+- `--input-csv`: path to CSV file with a row for each input with the first column containing the file path to a beta volume nifti file, the second column containing a subject ID, and the third column containing the numerical code for the decoding target.
 The file must have a header, although the column names can be arbitrary.
 - `--output-dir`: the directory in which to save prediction output files.
 - `--n-classes`: the number of classes being decoded.
 - `--target`: the numerical code for the decoding task for which you want to generate gradients.
 The default is `None`, which will set the target to the correct target value for each example in the input CSV file.